absalom-muc/MHI-AC-Ctrl/SPI.md

 </tr>
 </tbody>
 </table>
+note: With the IR remote control you can select "auto" for the fan.
+But this is not reflected by the SPI payload.

 ### Vanes
-Vanes up/down swing is enabled in DB0[7].
+Vanes up/down swing is enabled in DB0[6].
 When vanes up/down swing is disabled the vanes up/down position in MOSI DB1[5:4] is used.

 DB0	| Function
 ---- | -----
-Bit 7| vanes up/down swing
+Bit 6| vanes up/down swing
 0 | off
 1 | on